drfreder/selection-for-cheating/README.md

 #Merge data in Tables S2 and S4 into a single data frame
 df <- merge(table_S2, new.table2[ ,2:6], by="Strain")

+#For later, set font size for text in figure axis labels
+x=12
 ```

 How many nodules and plants were sampled per site?